trimeismine/vayquphish/README.md

 # ABOUT

-Advanced phishing tools with unique instruments.
+Vayquphish advanced phishing tools with unique instruments.
 With vayquphish user can create own phishing sites.
 **important**  run vayquphish as a root if u want to open 80 port in localhost

 # Execution